 Myth #4 The US Army hasn't the resources for border troops.

 The active duty army has 500,000 full-time troops supported by over 300,000 civilians.
-The Border Patrol has 9700 agents.
-Certainly, the Army can form a infantry division of 10,000 troops to actually defend the USA, or Congress can authorize more troops.
-This G2mil article: Cut Surplus Army Units identifies more than 10,000 unneeded positions in the US Army that can be cut to form an infantry division.
+The Border Patrol has 21,000 agents.
+Certainly, the Army can assign 10,000 troops to actually defend the USA, or Congress can authorize more troops.
 There are several US military bases along the border that can host an infantry battalion for border security: NAS Whidbey Island, WA; Minot AFB, SD; Selfridge ARNG base, MI; Fort Drum, NY; Laughlin AFB, TX; Fort Bliss, TX; Fort Huachuca, AZ, Yuma Proving Grounds, AZ; and NAS El Centro, CA; plus several military facilities in the San Diego area.
 Some Army officers may express concern that border duty will hurt readiness for Army missions overseas.
 They don't understand that defending the USA is their primary mission!

 Myth #5 Soldiers aren't trained for such missions

 Soldiers are ideally trained to guard remote areas of the border.
 All they need are a few days of orientation training and to learn some Spanish or French phrases they can shout into a bullhorn: "Stop, you cannot enter the United States here, go back!"
 They will not process arrestees, fill out paperwork, search houses, run checkpoints, appear in court, or conduct investigations.
-They will just confront people who they directly view invading the USA.
-They will insist that foreign intruders turn back or face arrest by the Border Patrol.
+They just confront people who they directly view invading the USA and insist that foreign intruders turn back or face arrest by the Border Patrol.